Semi-implicit Integration and Data-Driven Model Order Reduction in Structural Dynamics with Hysteresis: Introduction

 In this paper we first consider time integration of the vibration response for beams\footnote{ Our approach extends directly to frames modeled using beam elements.
 The approach may eventually be generalized to two or three dimensional elements.} with distributed hysteretic damping, and then consider model order reduction by projecting the dynamics onto a few vibration modes.
 Model order reduction is not trivial in this case because the distributed hysteresis needs to be projected onto lower dimensions as well.
-Initial numerical solutions of the full system, using a {\em semi-implicit} integration scheme developed in the first part of this paper, will be used in the second part to construct accurate lower order models with hysteretic damping.
+Initial numerical solutions of the full system, using a {\em semi-implicit} integration scheme developed in this paper, are subsequently used to construct lower order models with hysteretic damping. {Our newly introduced integration scheme provides an efficient way to generate the data needed for the second part of the paper.
+In principle, other integration methods could be used as well, but they are either more complicated or more slow.}